oguzgn/a-case-study-for-a-livestreaming-platform/README.md

 5. **RankedWatchTime:** Ranks users within each region based on their total watch time in descending order.
 6. **Final Output:** Filters the top 5 ranked users per region and outputs their details.

-### How to Use the Query
-To use the full query:
-1. Download or clone the project repository.
-2. Navigate to the `queries/` directory.
-3. Open the query file for review or execution in your SQL environment.
-4. Make sure to replace the placeholder for your company's database (e.g., `xxx` in the query) with the appropriate schema name.
-5. Run the query in your SQL engine to generate the results.

 ### Expected Output
 The query produces a table with the following columns: